 Asia Trail/Panda Passes

 The Zoo is free, but entry passes are required for all guests, including infants.
-Effective July 30, all visitors ages 2 and older are required to wear a mask in all indoor spaces at the Zoo, regardless of their vaccination status.
+All visitors ages 2 and older are required to wear a mask in all indoor spaces at the Zoo, regardless of their vaccination status.
 Fully vaccinated visitors do not need to wear a mask in outdoor areas.

 Asia Trail/Panda Passes are no longer required to visit the exhibits along Asia Trail, including giant pandas.
 Asia Trail is open to all Zoo guests.
 Smithsonian National Zoo Members have exclusive access to lower panda yard viewing and the indoor panda house from 8-9 a.m. every day throughout the summer.